The top load labelling system

 Reduction of strength due to these conditions will normally be part of the work performed by the packaging supplier as part of the development work.

-There are in principle two different ways to stack products on a pallet (pallet patterns); column stacking pattern and bond stacking pattern.
+There are in principle two different ways to stack products on a pallet (pallet patterns); bond stacking pattern and column stacking pattern.

 Column stacking means stacking packages on top of each other without overlapping with other packages.
 This form of stacking gives maximum strength in terms of pressure load due to that the corners are bigger breach stiffness than the sides, but the stack gives poor stability without additional use of stretch film, strap, ribbon or similar.